 Writings

-Thank you for reading me in-between covers and projects.
-I am the occasional fellow, lecturer, teacher and reader, but mostly you’ll find me at a desk, editing a book on home, power and love, or crafting new work on much of the same—on being, othering, emerging and belonging.
+I am the occasional fellow, lecturer, speaker, teacher and editor, but mostly you’ll find me at a desk, crafting narratives on home, agency, power and love—on being, othering, emerging and belonging.

 Offerings